Dr. Greg Hall

 The book, written for medical providers and the first of its kind, gives best practices in clinical care for African Americans.

-Dr. Greg Hall has a dual appointment on the teaching faculty at Northeast Ohio Medical University College of Medicine as Associate Professor of both Internal Medicine and Integrative Medical Sciences.
-He also has an Assistant Clinical Professor appointment at CWRU School of Medicine.
+Dr. Greg Hall has an Associate Clinical Professor appointment at CWRU School of Medicine and a dual appointment on the teaching faculty at Northeast Ohio Medical University College of Medicine as Associate Professor of both Internal Medicine and Integrative Medical Sciences.

 In 2002, Dr. Hall received a governor’s appointment to the Ohio Commission on Minority Health and served as Chairman until the fall of 2018.
 He also serves on Ohio Medicaid’s Medical Care Advisory Committee.